-Chapter 9: Summary and Conclusion
+9. Summary and Conclusion

 From the Committee's first meeting, members addressed a broad range of economic development issues but maintained a constant focus on the state's role in venture or equity capital formation and investment.
 In an effort to maintain a broad perspective, the Committee solicited opinions about economic development from fellow legislators, from those participating in the Shared Leadership program being spearheaded by the Board of Regents, and from the public.
-A working group on venture capital voluntarily traveled to Helena (or Bozeman for one meeting) to help shape the discussion on venture capital issues and possible solutions for the State of Montana.
+A working group on venture capital voluntarily traveled multiple times to Helena (or to Bozeman for one meeting) to help shape the discussion on venture capital issues and possible solutions for the State of Montana.
 The working group provided to the Committee a bill draft recommending tax credits associated with a fund of funds and a draft of a resolution asking the Governor's Office of Economic Development to promote networking of angel investors.
+Only the resolution received unanimous support from the Committee.
+The fund of funds bill draft, although not supported as a Committee bill, already had been on the slate of bill requests from the State Auditor's Office and approved for drafting by the Committee.
+That bill draft, along with bill drafts considered from MEDA but not adopted by the Committee, are expected to be introduced by individual legislators.
+The Committee's expectation is that the material that the members reviewed and the testimony that they heard will result in betterinformed votes and discussions during the 2005 legislative session.